What is the Equalization Factor/Township Multiplier

 The Illinois Department of Revenue prepares the assessment/sales ratio studies used to determine the level of assessment for each Township and County in the state.
 From these studies an equalization factor or multiplier is determined to bring the level of assessment up or down to 33 1/3% percent.

 Assessors try to maintain a uniform level of assessment within their jurisdiction.
-This is achieved by completing assessment/sales ratio studies for each neighbourhood in the Township.
-Areas are reassessed on a regular basis so that market values and level of assessment are as accurate and uniform as possible.
+This is achieved by completing assessment/sales ratio studies for each neighborhood in the Township.
+Areas are reevaluated on a regular basis so that market values and level of assessment are as accurate and uniform as possible.
 The changes made to a given area impact the level of assessment township-wide and can impact the Equalization Factor/Township Multiplier.

 Who can equalize

 Equalization factors/township multipliers may be applied by the Township Assessor, Chief County Assessment Official, Board of Review, and the Department of Revenue.
 A Township Assessor equalizes areas, neighborhoods, within the Township.
 The Chief County Assessment Official and the Board of Review equalize the Townships within the County.
 The Department of Revenue equalizes the Counties within the State.

 Varying level of assessments can impact the taxes that are paid as illustrated below:

 |Under Assessed||Over Assessed|